-February 2022
+August 2022

-- Cover all vehicle loads transported on public roads to limit visible dust emissions, and maintain at least 6 inches of freeboard space from the top of the container or truck bed. - Clean all trucks and equipment before exiting the construction site using an appropriate cleaning station that does not allow runoff to leave the site or mud to be carried on tires off the site. - Water exposed surfaces and unpaved roads at a minimum three times daily with adequate volume to result in wetting the top 1 inch of soil while avoiding overland flow.
-Rain events may sufficiently wet the top 1 inch of soil to alleviate the need to manually apply water. - Limit vehicle travel speed on unpaved roads to 15 miles per hour (mph). - Suspend any dust-generating activities when average wind speed exceeds 25 mph. - Stabilize all disturbed areas, including storage piles that are not being used on a daily basis for construction purposes, by using water, a chemical stabilizer/suppressant, or hydro mulch or by covering with a tarp or other suitable cover or vegetative ground cover.
-In areas adjacent to organic farms, the Authority will use nonchemical means of dust suppression. - Stabilize all on-site unpaved roads and off-site unpaved access roads using water or a chemical stabilizer/suppressant.
-In areas adjacent to organic farms, the Authority will use nonchemical means of dust suppression. - Apply water to or presoak all areas where land clearing, grubbing, scraping, excavation, land leveling, grading, cut-and-fill, and demolition activities are carried out. - For buildings up to six stories tall, wet all exterior surfaces of buildings during demolition. - Limit or expeditiously remove the accumulation of mud or dirt from adjacent public streets at a minimum of once daily, using a vacuum type sweeper. - After the addition of materials to or the removal of materials from the surface or outdoor storage piles, apply sufficient water or a chemical stabilizer/suppressant.
+- Water exposed surfaces and unpaved roads at a minimum three times daily with adequate volume to result in wetting of the top 1 inch of soil but avoiding overland flow.
+Rain events may result in adequate wetting of top 1 inch of soil thereby alleviating the need to manually apply water. - Limit vehicle travel speed on unpaved roads to 15 miles per hour (mph). - Suspend any dust-generating activities when average wind speed exceeds 25 mph. - Stabilize all disturbed areas, including storage piles that are not being used on a daily basis for construction purposes, by using water, a chemical stabilizer/suppressant, hydro mulch or by covering with a tarp or other suitable cover or vegetative ground cover, to control fugitive dust emissions effectively.
+In areas adjacent to organic farms, the Authority will use nonchemical means of dust suppression. - Stabilize all on-site unpaved roads and off-site unpaved access roads, using water or a chemical stabilizer/suppressant, to effectively control fugitive dust emissions.
+In areas adjacent to organic farms, the Authority will use non-chemical means of dust suppression. - Carry out watering or presoaking for all land clearing, grubbing, scraping, excavation, land leveling, grading, cut and fill, and demolition activities. - For buildings up to 6 stories in height, wet all exterior surfaces of buildings during demolition. - Limit or expeditiously remove the accumulation of mud or dirt from adjacent public streets at a minimum of once daily, using a vacuum-type sweeper. - After the addition of materials to or the removal of materials from surface or outdoor storage piles, apply sufficient water or a chemical stabilizer/suppressant.